 The focussed lesson will have a theme for that half term, e.g., friendships, emotions & feelings, puberty (secondary), health & wellbeing, living in the wider world or from the list below.
 Resources sourced are suitable and appropriate to the individual and their class.
 Teachers are able to use the PSHE Association to help aid the delivery as well as asking for advice from the subject lead.
 We have some practical resources available to use which includes resuscitation Annie's for the teaching of first aid (secondary), puppets to support relationships/role play activities, iPad/laptop use to support online relationships as well as daily Thrive time & happiness boxes to support pupil's mental wellbeing.
+We also have a range of books available to support our Drop Everything and Read (DEAR) sessions to further enrich our teaching and learning of the protected characteristics.

-For any pupils whom we may have concerns regarding certain areas, we will speak with our DSLs to ensure we are approaching any sensitive topics appropriately.
+For any pupils whom we may have concerns regarding certain topics, we will speak with our DSLs to ensure we are approaching any sensitive topics appropriately.
 This including pupils with adverse childhood experiences.
 As a school we feel it is essential to support our pupils appropriately through our RSHE curriculum and with a safe supportive delivery of lessons.